pytorch/tutorials/intermediate_source/rpc_param_server_tutorial.rst

                out = out.to("cpu")
                return out

-Next, we'll define a few miscellanous functions useful for training and verification purposes.
+Next, we'll define a few miscellaneous functions useful for training and verification purposes.
 The first, ``get_dist_gradients``\ , will take in a Distributed Autograd context ID and call into the ``dist_autograd.get_gradients`` API in order to retrieve gradients computed by distributed autograd.
 More information can be found in the `distributed autograd documentation <https://pytorch.org/docs/stable/rpc.html#distributed-autograd-framework>`_.
 Note that we also iterate through the resulting dictionary and convert each tensor to a CPU tensor, as the framework currently only supports sending tensors over RPC.
 Next, ``get_param_rrefs`` will iterate through our model parameters and wrap them as a (local) `RRef <https://pytorch.org/docs/stable/rpc.html#torch.distributed.rpc.RRef>`_.
-This method will be invoked over RPC by trainer nodes and will return a list of the parameters to be optimized on this node.
+This method will be invoked over RPC by trainer nodes and will return a list of the parameters to be optimized.
 This is required as input to the `Distributed Optimizer <https://pytorch.org/docs/stable/rpc.html#module-torch.distributed.optim>`_\ , which requires all parameters it must optimize as a list of ``RRef``\ s.

 .. code-block:: python

    # Use dist autograd to retrieve gradients accumulated for this model.
    # Primarily used for verification.
    def get_dist_gradients(self, cid):
        grads = dist_autograd.get_gradients(cid)
        # This output is forwarded over RPC, which as of 1.5.0 only accepts CPU tensors.
        # Tensors must be moved in and out of GPU memory due to this.
        cpu_grads = {}
        for k, v in grads.items():
            k_cpu, v_cpu = k.to("cpu"), v.to("cpu")
            cpu_grads[k_cpu] = v_cpu
        return cpu_grads

    # Wrap local parameters in a RRef.
 Needed for building the
    # DistributedOptimizer which optimizes paramters remotely.
    def get_param_rrefs(self):
        param_rrefs = [rpc.RRef(param) for param in self.model.parameters()]
        return param_rrefs

 Finally, we'll create methods to initialize our parameter server.
 Note that there will only be one instance of a parameter server across all processes, and all trainers will talk to the same parameter server and update the same stored model.
 As seen in ``run_parameter_server``\ , the server itself does not take any independent actions; it waits for requests from trainers (which are yet to be defined) and responds to them by running the requested function.